BtheDestroyer/rhythm-machine/README.md

 # rhythm-machine

-Arcade style rhythm game developed around the Raspberry Pi Pico
+Arcade style rhythm game powered by the RP2040 microprocessor.